 Evaluation (also see end of syllabus for further descriptions of assignments):

-- Participation: Attendence, ongoing participation in class discussions, discussion question generation, written response to documentary (25%)
+- Participation: Attendance, ongoing participation in class discussions, discussion question generation, written response to documentary (25%)

 - Surprize quizes (10%)